Gluteal injury facts

 - Inspection or looking at the buttock area might reveal bruising of the skin or the buttock may appear swollen and red.

-- Palpation, or feeling the buttock, may find tenderness associated with a contusion.
+- Palpation, or feeling the buttock, may expose tenderness associated with a contusion.
 The overlying skin might feel warm.
 Swelling, redness, and warmth may be due to a gluteal contusion but also might signal a deep infection.

-- Examining the hip may find pain with tenderness over the joint line or the greater trochanter.
+- Examining the hip may uncover pain with tenderness over the joint line or the greater trochanter.
 This can be associated with gluteal tendinopathy (inflammation and damage of the gluteus tendon that attach the gluteal muscles to the greater trochanter).
 An injury may decrease hip range of motion.
 Moving the hip may cause pain in the buttock due to muscle inflammation and damage.

 - X-rays may be done to look for fractures of the hip, pelvis, and lumbar spine.